mloosen27/https-github.com-d4rken-sdmaid-public./AppCleaner.md

 ### Minimum cache age
 SD Maid can filter out files that are below a minimum cache age (in days), e.g. keep files newer than `x` days.
 Generally speaking, cache is not a bad thing, so this setting allows for a compromise between performance and storage space.
 The default setting of `0` means that no age filter is applied and the maximum amount of files are suggested for deletion.
-Note that SD Maid can not enforce this for all files on unrooted devices.
-See FAQ regarding exclusions and `freeStorageAndNotify`.
+Note that SD Maid can not enforce this for all files on unrooted devices, see [Exclusions](https://github.com/d4rken/sdmaid-public/wiki/AppCleaner#some-appcleaner-exclusions-dont-work-without-root).

 ### Skip running apps
 Skip currently running apps.
 If running apps are not skipped they are killed before deleting their cache.
 Apps will be killed 'softly', i.e. using [killBackgroundProcesses](https://developer.android.com/reference/android/app/ActivityManager.html#killBackgroundProcesses(java.lang.String)), even if root is available.
 For a running app the event will be similar to being killed in low memory situations.
 Killed background services may restart at will.